 If you lack on trying all of the above blogging platforms or you just need a very basic blog, Blogger is perfect for you.
 You can easily set up and create a blog without paying for anything in a few minutes.

-Blogger makes blogging free, easy to use and, it’s owned by Google.
+Blogger makes blogging free, easy to use, and, it’s owned by Google.
 Your Blogger account comes with your Google account and you can access it easily with your other Google products.

 However, the options for customization and design are extremely limited.
 In fact that features are not enough to grow your blog with the that are provided.
 But, if you’re thinking about a small place to show your writing skills to the world, the blogger is still worth it!

-Final Thoughts on the Best Blogging Platforms
+Final Thoughts on Choosing one of the Best Blogging Platforms